Bali, Indonesia Travel Guide Part 1

-The service from the beautiful staff at this resort is amazing.
+The beautiful staff at this resort are amazing.
 They are very thoughtful.
 The hygiene of this resort is fantastic.
 They have hygiene certificates in the reception area of the resort.
 They ensure that great hygiene is carried out in everything they do – cleaning the rooms, preparing the meals etc. You can relax here knowing that you won’t get sick.
-Everything is very hygienic which is highly important in Bali.
+Everything is very hygienic which is highly important when visiting Bali.

 Wheelchair accessibility of this resort is good, they have a ramp up into the entrance of the resort.
 They do have an elevator to the levels above.
 Although you do have to step up one step to the elevator usually there is a ramp but it can be stored near the fire hydrant on the left hand side.

 The rooms are accessible, the showers/bathrooms are a reasonable size too.